 Succeeding in an online degree program means being organized and prepared.
 An online learner is self-disciplined and determined to be a successful student.
 It’s learning anytime and anywhere, but you’re still responsible to make sure the work gets done on time.

 A few key characteristics of a successful online learner:

-- Willing to ask for help.
+- Willingness to ask for help.
 Your instructor won’t be able to see that you’re confused or frustrated or absent in an online environment.
 You won’t be raising your hand to ask questions, you’ll be sending emails or posting in forums.
 If you experience difficulties, you’ll need to contact technical support.
-If a problem arises, you need to make sure that your instructor knows that you’re struggling with the course material or meeting deadlines.
+If a problem arises, you need to make sure that your instructor knows that you’re struggling with the online course material or deadlines.

 Is online learning for you?
 Take the readiness assessment to find out!